jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 The autograder expects specific file names for each part, as well as main circuit names.
 In addition, the autograder expects specific input/output pin names and that the pins are in certain places.
 We will provide you with base circuits for each problem (see the *base/* subfolder) that are set up correctly.
+**Don't do any of the following things:**

+* modify the file name
+* modify the base circuit name
-**Do not modify the file name, circuit name, pin names, or move the pins inside Logisim!**
+* modify the names of the pins already there
+* move any of the pins already there
+* delete any of the pins already there
+* add extra pins

-If you do, your circuit will fail to run, error out, or give the wrong results.
+If you do, your circuit might fail to run, error out, or give the wrong results.
-Either way, you'll get a 0.
+If it does, you'll get a 0.

 Debugging
 ~~~~~~~~~